 - If I speak the tongues of angels and men but don’t have ^love, I have become become a resounding gong or a clanging cymbal.

-- And if I have prophecy, and understand all mysteries and all knowledge, and if I have all faith so as to move mountains, but don’t have love; I am nothing.
+- And if I have prophecy, and have understood all mysteries and all knowledge, and if I have all faith so as to move mountains, but don’t have ^love; I am nothing.

 - It doesn’t act indecently, it doesn’t seek things for itself, it isn’t easily angered, it doesn’t take into account wrongs suffered.

 - it doesn’t rejoice at unrighteousness, but rejoices with the truth.

 - It bears all things, believes all things, hopes all things, endures all things.

 - ^Love never fails.
 But if there are prophecies, they will be abolished;(2)“they will be abolished” is one Word in Greek, literally meaning to render something as completely without force or power, making it idle and of no effect.
 Thus, it also means to abolish, because the force has been completely removed.
 It’s the same word used to refer to knowledge later in the verse. if tongues, they will cease, if knowledge, it will be abolished.(3)“it will be abolished” is one Word in Greek, literally meaning to render something as completely without force or power, making it idle and of no effect.
 Thus, it also means to abolish, because the force has been completely removed.
 It’s the same word used to refer to prophecies earlier in the verse

 - For we know in part and we prophesy in part,

 - But when the perfect comes, the partial will be abolished.

 - When I was a child, I was talking like a child, I was understanding like a child, I was reasoning like a child.
 When I had become a man, I had abolished the childish things.